Mission: To change the way teams collaborate forever.

 Advice to Management

 I applied online.
-The process took a week.
-I interviewed at Teamwork.com (Cork) in January 2017.
+The process took 3 weeks.
+I interviewed at Teamwork.com (Dublin, Co.
+Dublin).